cardano-scaling/hydra/docs/use-cases/auctions/delegated-voucher-open/index.md

+---
+sidebar_label: Delegated Voucher Open
+sidebar_position: 2
+---

-# Delegated Voucher Auctions (Open & Fully Collateralised)
+# Delegated Voucher Auctions (Open)

-> Possible extension of the initial prototype enabling open auctions, where bidders can freely participate without permission from sellers.
+> Extension of invitational auctions to enable open auctions, where bidders can freely participate without permission from sellers.
 It would require bids to be fully collateralized upon submission.

 ## Overview